wearespindle/flindt/README.rst

 At the moment this project a MVP (*Minimum Viable Product*) and is currently Docker-based only.

-However, the frontend can be run outside of Docker.
-You'll need to have NPM and Node.JS installed.
+However, the frontend is meant to be run outside of Docker.
+You can find the repo for the front end at https://github.com/wearespindle/flindt-front-end

 Contributing
 ============